skofic/environmental-services/notes/README.md

 Future climate scenarios come from the [Max Plank Institute Earth System Model](https://mpimet.mpg.de/en/research/department-climate-variability/earth-system-modeling-and-prediction) version [MPI-ESM1-2-HR](https://www.wdc-climate.de/ui/cmip6?input=CMIP6.HighResMIP.MPI-M.MPI-ESM1-2-HR), a [climate model](https://www.carbonbrief.org/cmip6-the-next-generation-of-climate-models-explained/) developed as part of the internationally-coordinated Coupled Model Intercomparison Project Phase 6 ([CMIP6](https://pcmdi.llnl.gov/CMIP6/)).
 The monthly values were averages over 4 20 year periods, 2021-2040, 2041-2060, 2061-2080 and 2081-2100.

 Shared Socioeconomic Pathways (SSPs) are climate change scenarios of projected socioeconomic global changes up to 2100 as defined in the IPCC Sixth Assessment Report on climate change in 2021.
-Of these the [Shared Socioeconomic Pathway](https://climatedata.ca/resource/understanding-shared-socio-economic-pathways-ssps/) [SSP3-RCP7](https://www.meteomatics.com/en/api/available-parameters/climate-data/#scenario3) was selected: *regional rivalry* (a rocky road).
+Of these the [Shared Socioeconomic Pathway](https://climatedata.ca/resource/understanding-shared-socio-economic-pathways-ssps/) [SSP3-RCP7](https://www.meteomatics.com/en/api/available-parameters/climate-data/#scenario3) was selected: *regional rivalry* (a rocky road):

-*\"The world follows a path in which social, economic, and technological trends do not shift markedly from historical patterns.
+> The world follows a path in which social, economic, and technological trends do not shift markedly from historical patterns.
 Development and income growth proceeds unevenly, with some countries making relatively good progress while others fall short of expectations.
 Global and national institutions work toward but make slow progress in achieving sustainable development goals.
 Environmental systems experience degradation, although there are some improvements and overall the intensity of resource and energy use declines.
 Global population growth is moderate and levels off in the second half of the century.
-Income inequality persists or improves only slowly and challenges to reducing vulnerability to societal and environmental changes remain.\"*
+Income inequality persists or improves only slowly and challenges to reducing vulnerability to societal and environmental changes remain.

 #### Data

 The collection contains over 21 million data records, one for each grid cell.
-This data source is usually interrogated providing a point and selecting the grid cell that contains it.
-There are also services that provide a selection of grid cells within a specific distance range, contained by or intersecting a provided geometric shape, the results can also be aggregated.
+This data source is usually interrogated providing a *point* and *selecting* the *grid cell that contains it*.
+There are also services that provide a *selection of grid cells* within a specific *distance range*, *contained by* or *intersecting* a provided *geometric shape*, the results can *also be aggregated*.

 The data is structured as follows: